-To the extent permitted by the Investment Arrangements in which the Plan assets are invested, New York Medical College Tax-Deferred Annuity Plan permits loans to be made to Participants pursuant to a written loan policy.
+To the extent permitted by the Investment Arrangements in which the Plan assets are invested, Mount Desert Island Hospital Employee Savings Plan permits loans to be made to Participants pursuant to a written loan policy.
+All references to Participants in this loan policy include Participants and their Beneficiaries or any alternate payee with respect to the Plan provided that the borrower must qualify as a "party in interest" as defined by ERISA Section 3(14).
+All current employees of the Employer and certain former Employees qualify as parties in interest.
+Please review your annuity contracts or custodial agreements before requesting a loan.
 The Individual Agreements governing the investment options that you selected for your Plan contributions may contain additional limits on when you can take a loan.
 Please review both the following information in this Loan Policy and your annuity contracts or custodial agreements before requesting a loan.
 Contact your Employer or the investment vendor if you have questions regarding your loan options.

-The Plan Administrator is authorized to administer the Participant Ioan policy.
-All applications for Ioans will be made by a Participant to the Plan Administrator (or the Plan Administrator's delegate) on forms which the Plan Administrator will make available for such purpose.
+The Plan Administrator is authorized to administer the Participant loan policy.
+All applications for loans will be made by a Participant to the Plan Administrator (or the Plan Administrator's delegate) on forms which the Plan Administrator will make available for such purpose.